ViaVersion/Mappings/README.md

 ### Identifier files

-Next to a standardized compact format, there are extra files per version to store the identifier arrays of certain registries, as their full keys might be required.
-These files simply contain any number of json arrays.
+Next to a standardized compact format for int id mappings, the full identifiers of some registries are also required.
+For this, we generate a list of *all* identifiers in the registry across all versions, so that their names only need to be stored once, as opposed to storing them again in every new version they are still in.
+Wherever needed, these identifiers are then referred to via their index in the global list.

 ### Mapping files